computations/SunStar/doc/writeup.md

 root, with degree 2.
 All trees discussed here will be trivalent unless otherwise noted.

-A _gene tree_ is a rooted or unrooted tree that has been inferred from gene sequences, and relates how a gene has diverged over time.
+A _gene tree_ is a rooted or unrooted tree that  and relates how a gene has diverged over time.
 Gene trees are usually inferred from sequences of genes, which have some mutations which differentiate them from each other.
 In contrast a _species tree_ is a tree that relates the divergence of species.
 An unrooted tree is often made rooted by using an _outgroup_.
-This is a taxa that is intensionally distant from the other taxa, ensuring that the root is connected directly to the outgroup.
+This is a taxa that is intentionally distant from the other taxa, ensuring that the root is connected directly to the outgroup.

 A useful bit of notation for a pair of taxa with the same parent is a _cherry_.
 Its called that because its a looks like a pair of cherries hanging of the stem